 John Allen, inventor and investor, conceived and co-founded Biosphere 2 – the world’s first and by far largest laboratory to study global ecology.
 Biosphere 2 set world records in closed life system work: sealing tightness, 100% waste recycle and water recycle, and duration of human residence within a closed system (eight people for two years).

-To build knowhows required for Biosphere 2 Allen first conceived, invented, co-founded, and managed start-up of nine other multi-vector projects, from tropical forests to savannahs to desert to ocean to world city, around the planet, based on sustainable biomes (biomes: level of organized complexity of life systems below biosphere).
+To build knowhows required for Biosphere 2 Allen first conceived, invented, co-founded, and managed the start-up of nine other multi-vector projects, from tropical forests to savannahs to desert to ocean to world city, around the planet, based on sustainable biomes (biomes: level of organized complexity of life systems below biosphere).

 Allen manned the first Biosphere Test Module experiment in September 1988, residing in a one person closed, recycling ecological system environment for three days, setting a world record at that time, proving that properly designed closed ecological systems with humans inside can regenerate themselves.